machikania/phyllosoma/README.md

 The phyllosoma_kb.uf2 firmware supports using USB keyboard.
 Connect the USB keyboard to micro B socket of Raspberry Pi pico (or Pico W) through an USB-OTG cable, and supply 5V power to VBUS pin (#40).
 Alternatevely, as before, the phyllosoma.uf2 firmware supports the USB serial connection between MachiKania and PC.

+## LCD settings
+Several LCD settings can be done by editing MACHIKAP.INI.
+Set "HORIZONTAL" or "VERTICAL" for desired direction.
+"LCD180TURN" and "LCD90TURN" are also possible.
+When using the IPS-LCD, activate "LCDINVERT" for proper color display.

 ---